 Building a wind farm involves large upfront costs.
 The average implied investment cost for plants receiving a 1603 grant in our data is \$165 million.
 Wind farm development also requires long lead times.
 Developers first have to survey and secure access to land that is both sufficiently windy and close to existing transmission lines.
 They then have to obtain financing and siting permits, as well as negotiate any power purchase agreements.
 The construction phase of a wind farm takes 9 to 12 months, with site permitting and turbine lead times often double that (Brown and Sherlock, 2011).
-Turbines are ordered up to 24 months before ground is broken, and, at that point, the size and location of a project is fairly fixed.3 For wind farms coming online in 2009 and 2010 in the Midcontinent Independent System Operator (MISO), an average of 2.7 and 3.5 years passed between when the wind farms began the process of connecting to the grid and when they actually began supplying electricity.4 Although wind operators do not incur fuel costs, there are a number of variable costs associated with running a wind farm efficiently once it is installed.
+Turbines are ordered up to 24 months before ground is broken, and, at that point, the size and location of a project is fairly fixed.5 For wind farms coming online in 2009 and 2010 in the Midcontinent Independent System Operator (MISO), an average of 2.7 and 3.5 years passed between when the wind farms began the process of connecting to the grid and when they actually began supplying electricity.6 Although wind operators do not incur fuel costs, there are a number of variable costs associated with running a wind farm efficiently once it is installed.
 Turbines need to be monitored and serviced regularly to operate at peak efficiency (Wiser and Bolinger, 2014).
 Placing more emphasis on routine maintenance can reduce the probability of failure, and, conditional on failure, service arrangements and crane availability induce variation in turnaround times across operators.
 The gearbox, in particular, contains a complicated set of parts that, if not serviced, can reduce the fraction of wind power harnessed or cause the unit to be taken offline entirely.
-Software services that optimize wind farm operations can also boost output.
-For example, General Electric offers a product called "PowerUp", which it describes as "a customized suite of software and hardware-enabled technologies created to increase a wind farm's output by up to 10%, taking into account environmental conditions."5 In 2013, operations and maintenance (O&M) costs at U.S. wind farms were on the order of \$5 to \$20 per MWh, with a few plants with O&M costs in excess of \$60 per MWh (Wiser and Bolinger, 2014).
+In 2013, operations and maintenance (O&M) costs at U.S. wind farms were on the order of \$5 to \$20 per MWh, with a few plants with O&M costs in excess of \$60 per MWh (Wiser and Bolinger, 2014).